1. Reading Dashboard

 After you added your first keywords, you will be redirected to your keywords dashboard: there, you can have an overview of your website performance: average position, search visibility, keyword distribution, and which keywords went up or down.
 You can change the time interval in the calendar section in the top right corner.

-Average position, or adjusted average position, is a sum of all rankings divided by the number of keywords that you're tracking for a particular URL or website.
+Average rank or adjusted average rank is a sum of all rankings divided by the number of keywords that you’re tracking for a particular URL or website.
 For a better representation and

 2. Setting Up the Columns